arapov1c/DefectDetect-Application/README.md

 **A lightweight tool for annotation and patch generation**, originally developed for defect marking on leather surfaces, but easily adaptable for general image annotation needs.

-> 📌 *Developed as part of a university project at the Faculty of Electrical Engineering, University of Sarajevo (2025).*
+> 📌 *This work was partially supported by the Federal Ministry of Science and Education of Bosnia and Herzegovina under the project "Automated Visual Inspection Based on Deep Neural Networks" in 2023/2024, at Faculty of Electrical Engineering, University of Sarajevo.*

 ---